razorfish/technologyblog/content/post/how-machine-learning-can-transform-digital-asset-management-gan.md

 For example, it is relatively easy to verify whether the discovered metadata of an image is correct, and you could easily create a training set with labeled responses for the network.
 For a generated image, it is harder to determine whether this image is as good as a real image.
 Often times, there is not just one good answer.
 In many cases, there are many or even infinite options that are good.

-To address, the concept of generative adversarial networks (GAN) was developed.
+To address this, the concept of generative adversarial networks (GAN) was developed.
 A GAN consist of two machine learning algorithms (neural networks), one to generate an image, and another assessing whether the image is real or generated.
 The 2 algorithms compete with each other.
 So instead of getting a training set to improve and learn, one network is tested against another network, allowing for unsupervised learning.

 Generative Adversarial Network (GANs)